 Who Does Financial Mediation Help?

 Divorce is a life-changing event that brings many concerns and requires careful consideration.
 Because its financial implications can have lifelong effects, more and more Americans are beginning to realize the importance of bringing in a financial mediator to help them understand and navigate the financial ramifications of divorce.
 By analyzing current and projected future expenditures and planning carefully, clients and their attorneys, with the assistance of a CDFA® are better equipped to reach a property settlement that is fair for all parties.
-While a lawyer has been trained to help clients navigate the legal implications of divorce, they do not necessarily have the knowledge or expertise to navigate all of the financial aspects and implications of a divorce.
+While a lawyer can help clients navigate the legal aspects of divorce, they do not necessarily have the knowledge or expertise to navigate all of the financial aspects and implications of a divorce.
 Ms. Morris is retained by lawyers to provide the financials, assist as an expert witness, and attend pre-mediation conferences and scheduled mediations where she has been instrumental in helping to reach resolution on behalf of the parties and their lawyers.
 We can provide you with referrals to lawyers in your area.
 Remember, a trained CDFA® provides financial solutions and the navigation of the financial elements of divorce.

-A financial advisor can help anyone navigating a divorce.
-In fact, according to a survey conducted by the Institute for Divorce Financial Professionals, 89% of CDFAs surveyed responded that their clients had contacted them before hiring a divorce lawyer.
-An experienced CDFA will complement the services of your lawyer by impartially analyzing financial data to come up with a fair and equitable settlement.
-In addition, your CDFA can assist you in long-term financial planning as well to help ensure your financial solvency well into the future.
+A financial advisor can help anyone navigating the financial aspects of a divorce.
+In fact, according to a survey conducted by the Institute for Divorce Financial Professionals, 89% of CDFAs® surveyed responded that their clients had contacted them before hiring a divorce lawyer.
+An experienced CDFA® impartially analyzes financial data, including uncovering financial assets using forensics.
+In addition, your CDFA® can assist you with long-term financial solutions to help you plan your financial solvency well into the future.

 In addition to offering impartial analysis of data, financial mediators are also trained to help couples amicably navigate collaborative divorces so that many of the headaches associated with divorce can often be avoided.
 While divorce is an unarguably heated and emotional time, the assistance of a financial mediator can help separated couples reach agreements more quickly and with fewer headaches than if the process went through lawyers alone.
-Your CDFA® will become an important part of your advocacy team and they will assist your attorney in reaching the best settlement for you.
+Your CDFA® will become an important part of your advocacy team and they will assist an attorney in reaching the best settlement for you.
 The services of a CDFA® are not intended to replace the legal services provided by a divorce lawyer.
 If you are in need of referrals to lawyers, we can provide them to you.
 Remember, a trained CDFA® provides financial solutions and the navigation of the financial elements of divorce.